-In the olden times in order to get the right employee the process of poaching in recruitment was very difficult.
+In the olden times to get the right employee the process of poaching in recruitment was very difficult.
 You need to know someone from a particular organization – then you need to understand the person and then finally hire the person.

 But with the advent of technology things have become much easier.
 You can easily get the details on various websites like LinkedIn or CareerBuilder.